 It took me 24 hours to return her call, but when I did, she helped me book an assessment with a psychologist, and explained that the doctor would determine whether I needed subsequent sessions and if so, how often and what kind.
-Due to COVID-19 restrictions, however, the care coordinator emphasized that the assessment would be taking place via video call.
+Due to COVID-19 restrictions, however, the care coordinator emphasised that the assessment would be taking place via video call.
 At first, I didn’t think much about what Zoom therapy might look like.
 But as I began to consider it, I was surprised by how appealing I found it.

 As you might have guessed, it takes a lot for me to open up to people.
 I’m a true Scorpio in the sense that I don’t share my emotions willingly with anyone.
 I’m naturally introverted and tend to manage a lot of unfamiliar social situations by muting my idiosyncrasies.
 But, more than that, I hate to be vulnerable — and the sterility of doctors’ office settings always made getting past my innate reticence way more challenging.

 As such, my time in those rooms tended to border on performative.
-I wanted to make it known that I was a likable person on the outside world, so I’d become preoccupied by my demeanor, trying to hint at a sense of humor.
+I wanted to make it known that I was a likeable person on the outside world, so I’d become preoccupied by my demeanour, trying to hint at a sense of humour.
 My therapist would ask a question I had anticipated, such as “Are you sleeping at night?” and I would scoff and say: “Sleep?
 What on earth is that?!” as though it were a beat played for comedy in a bad sitcom.
 I thought I could make all parties more comfortable by treating the experience sort of like a job interview — because that’s what it felt like — rather than the intimate relationship it was supposed to be.
-I was obsessed with the idea that I should speak with eloquence and self-awareness (“I realize my abandonment issues stem from my childhood...”) when discussing sensitive topics.
+I was obsessed with the idea that I should speak with eloquence and self-awareness (“I realise my abandonment issues stem from my childhood...”) when discussing sensitive topics.

 The more I considered talking with a psychologist on Zoom from the comfort of my own living room — my turf — the more I began to latch onto the idea that the virtual format could be revolutionary for me.
 My home, with all its lived-in loveliness, might be the only place I’m completely myself, and I hoped that this would transcend the boundaries of my laptop.
 I kept picturing myself really opening up, letting my guard down while Baby Yoda slippers hugged my feet off-camera.
 Being forced to look at the person whose face is taking up 75% of the screen, rather than to pick apart their surroundings.
 Sitting at my familiar, makeshift desk, maybe even with my own box of tissues nearby.

-And in some ways, my initial assessment, which finally took place this month (I live in the UK, and while the National Health Service means my care is free, waiting times for specialists can be protracted and frustrating), was exactly as positive as I’d hoped.
+And in some ways, my initial assessment, which finally took place this month (I live in the UK, and while the NHS means my care is free, waiting times for specialists can be protracted and frustrating), was exactly as positive as I’d hoped.
 I felt open in a way that I hadn’t in my sessions with previous therapists.
 I let my words tumble out in a raw stream of consciousness.
 I cried hard (twice!), a first for me, and let the therapist’s reassurance swaddle me like a blanket.
 I was grateful when she observed my lack of eye-contact towards the end of our chat, sensing I was holding something back during the unearthing of a particularly painful relationship memory.
 I had been seen.

 But now that I’m on the other side, I don’t know if my reaction was the Zoom format, the sheer joy of human contact, or the fact that I really want to be in therapy this time around — or a combination of all three things.
 Yes, this therapy session felt different, and yes, I’d love to stick to video going forward.
-But I realized after my session that the medium doesn’t matter as much as I’d thought it would.
+But I realised after my session that the medium doesn’t matter as much as I’d thought it would.
 What has changed is me.